 So what do you think of this no-frills remote for the elderly?

 Are you considering buying one of these for an older person?
 Do you like the simpler overall design?
 Or do you think it’s too pared down even for an older person?

 Please leave a comment below and let us know.

 It would be great to hear from you.

 Also, if you enjoyed this post, would you mind giving us a share via social media?

-If you enjoyed this, you may also like reading some of our other universal remote control reviews in the Blog.
+If you enjoyed this, you may also like reading some of my other universal remote control reviews in the Blog.